Kogoro Akechi: In popular culture

-Akechi has become a fixture in Japanese pop culture.
-There have been a number of movies made based on his adventures, some of which pit him against other fictional characters such as Arsène Lupin.
+Akechi has become a fixture in Japanese pop culture, and references to him are common in Japanese fiction.
+There have been several movies made based on his adventures, some of which pit him against fictional characters such as Arsène Lupin.
 The actor best known for playing the detective is Eiji Okada.
-Akechi has been featured as a character in the manga Lupin III (and its anime pilot) and references to him are common in Japanese fiction.
-He is probably best known in the west through the 1994 movie, Rampo.
+Akechi has been featured as a character in the manga Lupin III and its anime pilot.
+He is probably best known in the West through the 1994 movie Rampo.

-Another notable movie featuring Akechi is the 1968 film Black Lizard, directed by Kinji Fukasaku.
-The movie was adapted from Ranpo's novel of the same name by noted author Yukio Mishima, who also appears briefly in the film.
-The story pits the detective against a female mastermind, known as the Black Lizard, who is played by cross-dressing actor Akihiro Miwa.
-The film is considered high camp with its bizarre conventions and over-the-top performances but has a loyal following among fans and critics alike.
+Another notable movie featuring Akechi is the 1968 film Black Lizard, directed by Kinji Fukasaku and adapted from Ranpo's novel of the same name by author Yukio Mishima, who appears briefly in the film.
+The story pits the detective against the titular villain, a female mastermind who is played by cross-dressing actor Akihiro Miwa.
+The film is considered high camp with its bizarre conventions and over-the-top performances, but has a loyal following among fans and critics alike.

-Modern references to him can also be found in Gosho Aoyama's popular and long-running manga series, Detective Conan.
-One of the characters, Detective Kogoro Mori is a persistent and courageous yet highly flawed and lecherous private detective—almost a parody of Kogoro Akechi.
-He has his cases solved for him by the youthful main character, Conan Edogawa.
-The name of young Conan's elementary school detective club is the "Detective Boys".
-Akechi himself is highlighted in volume 2 of the manga, in "Gosho Aoyama's Mystery Library", a section of the graphic novels (usually the last page) where the author introduces a different detective (or occasionally, a villain) from literature.
-Further Akechi references can be seen in Aoyama's other series, Magic Kaito, where a master thief steals high profile items for recognition.
+Modern references to Akechi can also be found in Gosho Aoyama's popular and long-running manga series Detective Conan.
+One of the characters, Detective Kogoro Mori, is a persistent and courageous, yet highly flawed and lecherous, private detective—almost a parody of Kogoro Akechi.
+He has his cases solved for him by the youthful protagonist Conan Edogawa, whose elementary school detective club is the "Detective Boys".
+Akechi himself is highlighted in volume 2 of the manga, in "Gosho Aoyama's Mystery Library", a section of the graphic novels where the author introduces a different literary detective or villain.
+Further references to Akechi are seen in Gosho Aoyama's series Magic Kaito, where a master thief steals high-profile items for recognition.